-That’s right, Thailand’s most talked-about island is located in Krabi province, a mere 90-minute ferry ride away from the mainland.
-As well as having the stunning Maya Bay, Phi Phi is also famous for its wild beach parties, numerous bars and restaurants and stunning natural features.
-There’s even several beaches, nature treks and top-class diving adventures to be had for those whose day begins at eight in the morning, not the evening.
+The most talked-about island in Thailand is located in Krabi province, a mere 90-minute ferry ride away from the mainland.
+As well as having the stunning Maya Bay, Phi Phi is also home to wild beach parties, numerous bars and restaurants, and stunning natural features.
+There are even top-class diving adventures to be had for those of you whose day begins at eight in the morning, not the evening.
 Beaches, bars and buckets — what more could you want from a stay on an island paradise?

 It’s also home to Koh Lanta

-Phi Phi’s charms not enough for you?
 Here’s another gorgeous island to be found in Krabi.
-Koh Lanta is almost the polar opposite to Koh Phi Phi, being a big island that’s largely peaceful as opposed to a small one that’s hectic.
-But that’s the beauty of Krabi; it has something for everyone.
-From peaceful beaches to swathes of rugged green jungle, Lanta is a nature lover’s paradise — but don’t worry, there are also plenty of cozy beach bars to keep yourself entertained.
+Koh Lanta is almost the polar opposite of Koh Phi Phi: a big island that’s largely peaceful, as opposed to a smaller, lively one.
+From peaceful beaches to swathes of rugged green jungle, Lanta is a paradise; there are also plenty of cosy beach bars to keep you entertained.

-There are plenty of activities and tours to keep you busy on a trip to Krabi.
+There are plenty of activities and tours you can enjoy during your trip to Krabi.
 Whether it’s making new friends below the waves on a diving excursion, making your Instagram followers jealous on a four-island tour, or even learning how to cook your favourite meal, Krabi has enough to keep you busy no matter how long your visit.

 The night markets

-Markets are a great way to experience authentic slices of local culture, and Krabi has more than a few to delve right into.
-The best in the province is Krabi Town’s Walking Street Market, a weekend night market that runs from 5-10pm every Friday, Saturday and Sunday.
-Not only is it home to delicious, freshly-cooked food, it’s also a shopping haven, with plenty of stalls selling locally-made crafts, accessories and clothing, and also features nightly entertainment on its stage.
+Markets are a great way to experience authentic slices of local culture, and Krabi has more than a few for you to delve right into.
+The best in the province is the Walking Street Market in Krabi Town; it’s a night market that runs from 5-10pm every Friday, Saturday and Sunday.
+Not only is it home to delicious, freshly-cooked food; it’s also a shopping haven, with plenty of stalls selling locally-made crafts, accessories and clothing.
+It also features nightly live entertainment.

 Located between the major hubs of Ao Nang and Krabi Town is the stunning peninsula of Railay.
-Whilst it isn’t an island, the fact that it’s cut off from the mainland by sheer limestone cliffs means it’s only accessible by boat — and its these cliffs that have helped put Railay on the map.
-Regarded as one of the top places for rock climbing in the country, its cliffs host both beginner and advanced routes, and each rewards climbers with stunning views of the bay.
+Whilst it isn’t an island, the fact that it’s cut off from the mainland by sheer limestone cliffs means it’s only accessible by boat — and it’s these cliffs that have put the area on the map.
+Regarded as a top place for rock climbing, the Railay cliffs have both beginner and advanced routes; each rewards climbers with stunning views of the bay.
 Not a climber?
-Railay’s also home to some of the most beautiful beaches in the country that might be more up your alley.
+Railay’s also home to beautiful beaches that might be more up your alley.

-Spicy food and curry lovers will feel right at home in Krabi.
-Southern Thai food is among the fieriest and most delicious in the country, and Krabi is a great place to try it all.
-From red-hot curries such as gaeng som and gaeng tai pla, to the biryani-esque khao mok gai, Krabi is a culinary hotspot, and each of these can be found at local markets for less than 50 baht a portion.
+Love spicy food and curry?
+You’ll feel right at home in Krabi.
+Southern Thai food is the fiercest and most delicious in the country, and Krabi is a great place to try it all.
+From red-hot curries such as gaeng som and gaeng tai pla to the biryani-esque khao mok gai, it’s a culinary hotspot.

 Tiger Cave Temple